lagovsp/ram/README.md

 Machine m;
 ```

-3. For afterwards identification, give it a name
+3. For further identification, give it a name

 ```cpp
 m.set_name("super-machine"); // optional